JosePedroDias/divconq/README.md

 * once all answers are available in the system, the system runs the conquer function
 * system notifies the client with the result

-## todo

-* store states (ONGOING)
-* generic worker examples with and without canvas
-* support for instancing an iframe instead of webworker